 However, there are ways for applicants in great health to bypass the medical exam.

-Considering disability insurance is specifically for your income, it should comes as no surprise that your career will have a major impact on your premium rate.
+Considering disability insurance is specifically for your income, it should come as no surprise that your career will have a major impact on your premium rate.
 Insurance companies classify jobs based on the hazards of the work, as some are more prone to injury or illness than others.

 Your occupation will also be assessed based on the difficulty of returning to work following an injury or illness.
 The more difficult it is to perform a job with certain injuries or illnesses, the more the insurance company will likely have to pay in benefits.